Topological Graph Neural Networks

 \autoref{tab:Structural Results} depicts the results for graph and node classification tasks on such graphs; we observe a \emph{clear advantage} of \method over its comparison partners: making an existing GNN topology-aware via \method improves predictive performance in virtually all instances.
 In some cases, for instance when comparing \mbox{GCN-4} to \mbox{GCN-3-\method-1} on \data{MNIST}, the gains are substantial with an increase of more than 8\%.
 This also transfers to other model architectures, where in most cases \method improves the performance across datasets.
 Solely the \mbox{GIN} model on \data{Proteins} and the \mbox{GAT} model on \data{Pattern} decrease in performance when incorporating topological features.
 The deterioration of \method on \data{Patterns} is especially significant.
 Nevertheless, the inferior performance is in line with the low performance of \mbox{GAT} in general compared to the other methods we considered.
 In this context the lower performance of \method is not surprising as it relies on the backbone model for the construction of a filtration.
 This demonstrates the utility of \method in making additional structural information available to improve classification performance.

-Varying the number of layers in this experiment underscores the benefits of including \method in a standard GCN architecture.
-Specifically, an architecture that incorporates \method reaches high predictive performance earlier, i.e.\ with fewer layers, than other methods, thus reducing the risk of oversmoothing~\citep{Chen20}. \autoref{fig:MNIST structural results} depicts this for \data{MNIST}; we observe similar effects on the other data sets.
-Please refer to \autoref{sec:Structured-Based Graph Classification Extended} for a detailed performance comparison and extended analysis, which also includes a discussion of the effects of different choices for an embedding function~$\Psi$.
+\begingroup Varying the number of layers in this experiment underscores the benefits of including \method in a standard GCN architecture.
+Specifically, an architecture that incorporates \method reaches high predictive performance earlier, i.e.\ with fewer layers, than other methods, thus reducing the risk of oversmoothing~\citep{Chen20}. \autoref{fig:MNIST structural results} depicts this for \data{MNIST}; we observe similar effects on the other data sets. \autoref{sec:Structured-Based Graph Classification Extended} presents a detailed performance comparison ,and extended analysis, and a discussion of the effects of different choices for an embedding function~$\Psi$.